Skip to main content

 • story

-The story of "Trails in the Sky the 3rd" serves as an epilogue to the previous two games, focusing on Kevin Graham and his backstory while providing closure for many beloved characters.
-While the main narrative is less expansive and more linear than its predecessors, it compensates with rich character development and optional side stories accessed through "doors," which delve into the lore and personal histories of various characters.
-Overall, the game is praised for its emotional depth and ties to the larger Trails universe, making it a significant, albeit different, entry in the series.
+The story of "Trails in the Sky the 3rd" serves as an epilogue to the previous games, focusing on Kevin Graham and his backstory while also providing closure for many beloved characters from the series.
+While the main narrative is less expansive and more linear than its predecessors, it compensates with rich character development and emotional depth, particularly through the use of "memory doors" that reveal additional lore and side stories.
+Overall, the game is praised for its storytelling, though some players may find the shift to a dungeon crawler format and the fragmented nature of the plot less satisfying compared to the more traditional RPG elements of the earlier titles.

 • gameplay

-• “The gameplay is also just as addictive and fun as previous entries, even more so as you get a much larger party allowing for more tactical options and fun.
-I loved how the combination of characters you bring with you provides a slightly different narrative in certain boss battles and other parts of the game.”
+• “The gameplay is also just as addictive and fun as previous entries, more so in some ways as you get a much larger party allowing for more tactical options and fun.”

 • “The gameplay loop is different from the prior games and series as a whole but is still very enjoyable, if not more so due to the refreshing change of pace.”